Snaacky/rApexLegends/README.md

 # rApexLegends
 A repository containing my work during my brief period at /r/ApexLegends, /r/ApexOutlands, and /r/ApexLFG.
 The repository is sadly bare and minimalistic because a former disgruntled head mod team I used to work with decided to reach out to the head mods and use their "sway" to bully me off the project.
+Don't become a reddit moderator, kids.

 ## Contents